A Pilot Study on Visually Stimulated Cognitive Tasks for EEG-Based Dementia Recognition: Results

+The significant intervals in the ERPs plot were observed in the EEG signals from 30 channels.

-The significant intervals in the Event-Related Potential (ERP) plot, which are the intervals that the grand average EEG response among the three groups differ significantly according to the Kruskal-Wallis test, are observed in the EEG signals from all channels.
-An example of the statistical results at the Pz electrode is shown in \autoref{fig:gaverage_erp}, in which the significant intervals are highlighted in gray.
+For each channel and task, grand average of EEG responses among subjects in the group were computed.
+The intervals of the average of EEG responses among the three subject groups differed significantly, according to the Kruskal-Wallis test.
+An example of the statistical results at the Pz electrode is shown in \autoref{fig:gaverage_erp}, in which the significant intervals are highlighted in gray, and the color bars indicate 95\% confidence interval.

-In the Fixation task, the significant intervals that contain negative peaks are observed in all subject groups at the electrodes positioned in the parietal lobe at the P7 (168-262ms), P9 (180-273ms), POz (141-250ms), P6 (176-207ms), and P8 (180-219ms).
-In these intervals, the amplitude of the ERP signal from the dementia group is the lowest among the three groups.
-In addition, the positive peaks found in long significant intervals at the CP3 (273-531ms), CPz (305-543ms), and Pz (426-633ms) channels correspond to the late response P300.
-The amplitude of the P300 component in the dementia group is lower than the normal control group but similar to the MCI group.
+In the Fixation task, the significant intervals that contained negative peaks were observed in all subject groups at the electrodes positioned in the parietal lobe at P7, P9, POz, P6, and P8 (see Supplementary Figure S1).
+The positive peaks found in long significant intervals of more than 200 ms at the CP3, CPz, and Pz channels corresponded to the late response P300.
+In these intervals, the declined amplitude of the ERPs signals was found only from DEM group.

-In the Mental Imagery task, the negative peaks inside the short significant intervals at the P7 (172-234ms) and P9 (176-258ms) electrodes are evoked for all experimental groups.
-The amplitude of this negative peak is lowest in DEM group; however, the amplitudes from NC and MCI are similar.
-In addition, the positive peaks at the Pz (172-207ms), POz (152-191ms), and Oz (152-191ms) channels are found in all groups.
-However, this positive peak from the MCI group occurs later compared to other groups.
+No noticeable responses were found in the Mental Imagery task with the exception of the late positive peak, at the Pz, POz, and Oz locations, emerging from the MCI group (see Supplementary Figure S2).
+In addition, the negative peaks inside the short significant intervals at the P7 and P9 electrodes were found to be evoked.
+The amplitude of these negative peaks was the lowest in DEM group compared to the other groups.

-For the Symbol Recognition task, the topographical plot of the ERP signals is shown in \autoref{fig:topoplot_erp}.
-In all groups, the short and medium-length significant intervals with strong negative peaks elicited mainly at the parietal and occipital lobes in the range 78-250ms, and the most prominent negative peaks are observed in the normal control group.
-The significant intervals containing positive peaks in similar time points as the previously mentioned negative peak are also observed in all the electrodes located on the frontal lobe.
-Additionally, the longer significant intervals with strong positive peaks in the range 400-600ms are observed at the CPz, CP4, Pz, and POz electrodes.
-The negative peaks with a large amplitude, which are mirror images to the aforementioned positive peaks, are evoked on the left and right frontal lobe, especially at the F7, F8, F9, and F10 channels.
+For the Symbol Recognition task (see Supplementary Figure S3), the short and medium-length significant intervals with strong negative peaks elicited mainly at the parietal and occipital lobes in the range between 78 – 250 ms. The most prominent negative peaks were observed in the NC group.
+Additionally, the longer significant intervals with strong positive peaks in the range of 400 – 600 ms were observed at the CPz, CP4, Pz, and POz electrodes.
+The negative peaks with a large amplitude, reflecting mirror images to the previous positive peaks, were found to be evoked on the frontal lobe, especially at the F7, F8, F9, and F10 channels.